-- Phloem tissue conducts products of photosynthesis from leaves throughout plant including down to the roots. - Xylem tissue conducts water and minerals up from the roots up through the plant. - Zone of maturation Area where cells form distinct tissues that become functioning roots. - Zone of elongation Area where new cells are enlarging.
+Phloem tissue conducts products of photosynthesis from leaves throughout the plant including down to the roots.

-Meristematic zone
+Xylem tissue conducts water and minerals from the roots up through the plant.

+Root Meristems

-Root tip meristem - Region of cell division that supports root elongation, found at the root tips just behind the root cap.
+Root Tip Meristem - Region of cell division that supports root elongation, found at the root tips just behind the root cap.

-Root cap - A thimble-shaped group of thick-walled cells at the root tip serves as a "hard hat" to push though soil.
+Root Cap - A thimble-shaped group of thick-walled cells at the root tip serves as a "hard hat" to push through soil.
 The root cap protects the tender meristem tissues.

-Figure 2.
-Lateral view of root
+Figure 3.
+Lateral view of a root.